Create and run setup.py

 IntelliJ IDEA provides an action that helps create setup.py script, intended for building, distributing, and installing modules.
 Once setup.py is created, the corresponding action becomes disabled

 In the Project tool window, select the package.
-Then, from the main menu, select .
+Then, go to .

 In the New Setup Script dialog, specify package name, its version, the author, the author email, the package description, and any licence details: